Jean Segura likely to be activated by Mariners early next week against Tigers

 When Segura does come back, he’ll likely return to the leadoff spot despite the recent success of Ben Gamel, who has an on-base percentage of .414.

 “We’re going to leave Segura and (Mitch) Haniger at the top,” Servais said “Gamel will fit nicely at seven or whatever hole it is.
 There’ll be times to mix it up and move it around a little, but he’s been really, really good.
-I don’t see any reason you don’t put Jean Segura anywhere else.
+I don’t see any reason (to) put Jean Segura anywhere else.
 He’s leading the league in hitting and Gamel is right there with him.
 We’ll leave it where it was at and see where it goes from there.”

 Notes

-• The carousel at long reliever continued to spin on Saturday stopping on right-hander Rob Whalen, who was recalled from Class AAA Tacoma and arrived at the park early in the afternoon.
+• The carousel at long reliever continued to spin Saturday, stopping on right-hander Rob Whalen, who was recalled from Class AAA Tacoma and arrived at the park early in the afternoon.
 He replaced lefty Zac Curtis, who was optioned back to Class AA Arkansas after throwing three innings in Friday night’s loss.

-• The Mariners added another pitcher to possibly join that shuttle of long relievers that go back and forth to the big leagues.
-Seattle claimed right-hander reliever Pat Light off waivers from the Pirates.
+• The M’s added another pitcher to possibly join that shuttle of long relievers that go back and forth from the minors to the big leagues.
+Seattle claimed right-handed reliever Pat Light off waivers from the Pirates.
 He’ll join Class AAA Tacoma.
 To make room for him on the 40-man roster, right-hander Ryne Harper was outrighted to Tacoma.

 Light was pitching for Class AAA Indianapolis before being designated for assignment on June 10.
 He had a 3-0 record with a 3.76 ERA and four saves in 22 appearances.
-Light made 17 combined big league appearances in 2016 with the Red Sox and Twins.
-He posted a 11.34 ERA in 16 2/3 innings pitched.
+Light made 17 combined big-league appearances in 2016 with the Red Sox and Twins.
+He posted a 11.34 ERA in 162/3 innings.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.